celestiaorg/celestia-specs/specs/consensus.md

 validator.isSlashed = false
 ```

-At the end of a block at the end of an epoch, the top `MAX_VALIDATORS` validators by voting power are or become active.
-For newly-bonded validators, their status is changed to bonded and height values initialized.
+At the end of a block at the end of an epoch, the top `MAX_VALIDATORS` validators by voting power are or become active (bonded).
+For newly-bonded validators, the entire validator object is moved to the active validators subtree and their status is changed to bonded.
 ```
 validator.status = ValidatorStatus.Bonded
 ```

-For validators that were bonded but are no longer (either by being outside the top validators or through a transaction that requests unbonding), they begin unbonding.
+For validators that were bonded but are no longer (either by being outside the top `MAX_VALIDATORS` validators or through a transaction that requests unbonding), the validator object is moved to the inactive validators subtree they begin unbonding.
 ```
 validator.status = ValidatorStatus.Unbonding
 validator.unbondingHeight = block.height + 1